SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 In case of paid subscription , the assignment will look at below
 ![plot](./images/enterpriseapp-users-paid.png)

-The required Role Collection Mapping on the SAP BTP side will be done in one of the next steps.
+The required Role Collection Mapping on the SAP BTP side will be done in the next steps.

-## 5. SAP BTP Role Collection Mapping
+## 5. Create SAP BTP Role Collection Mapping

-Please check: In the SAP BTP configurations, you would have created a role collection s4hana_procurement.
-You will need to update this Role collection with the GroupID detail from Azure.

-Copy the Group ID from the created group (s4businessusersgrp)
+Copy the Group ID from the created group (s4businessusersgrp) from Azure Portal.
 ![plot](./images/objectid-group.png)

 Go to your SAP BTP Account Cockpit - Select Subaccount - go to Security -> Trust Configuration,
 ![plot](./images/btp-trustconfig.png)

-Open the Role Collection Mapping for Azure Identity Provider.
+Open the Role Collection Mappings for Azure Identity Provider.
 In this case, we look at the trialAzureAD.
 Update the ObjectID details to as value against the attribute Group as shown below,
  ![plot](./images/sapbtp-rolecollection.png)

 All MS Teams users supposed to use the extension application have to be assigned to this Azure AD group.
 This mapping allows the users (once their identity has been propagated to SAP BTP) to SAP S/4HANA based on their Principal Propagation identity.